mchotfunk/Coursera-DataScienceSpecialization/08_Practical Machine Learning/ReadMe.md

 **Rating: 4 out of 5**

 This is the most useful course in the specialization.
-T

-he lecturer explained the concept in a relatively reasonable pace and in detailed.
+The lecturer explained the concept in a relatively reasonable pace and in detailed.
 Other than theory, there are many hands-on cases you can practice during the class.

 The course covers the “caret” package in R, which is very useful in today’s machine learning.